hero-header

 Is school mandatory in Greece?

 Yes, kindergarten, Primary and Lower High school are obligatory in Greece.
-(4-15 years old).
+(5-15 years old).
 Upper secondary (Lyceum) is optional.

-Education Level: Child centers
+Education Level: Child centres

 • Registration period: You can submit your application online every May- June.
 Limited applications